kickz1997/discord.js-Moderation-Bot/README.md

 # The Setup

 ## Glitch.com Hosting
-Glitch applications can no longer be kept awake for free making glitch hosting unsuitable for hosting.
+Glitch applications can no longer be kept awake for free making glitch hosting unsuitable.
 More info can be found [here](https://support.glitch.com/t/an-update-on-pinging-services-glitch/27311.)

 ## Heroku Hosting
 <li>First go to https://dashboard.heroku.com</li>